xantari/xantari/README.md

 When I'm not coding, you'll find me building pinball machines 🎰, diving into video games 🎮, tinkering with hardware and automation projects 🔧, traveling ✈️, or listening to the latest Dungeon Crawler Carl audiobook 🎧.

-Feel free to connect with me on LinkedIn!

 ---

 ## 🛠️ Tech Stack